Links to voting resources and answers to your questions.

 The person picking up the ballot will have to provide a valid photo ID when picking it up.

-Enter your house number and street name in this search tool to look up your precinct information and see a sample ballot for your precinct.
+Enter your name and birthdate in this online tool provided by the Pinellas County Supervisor of Elections to see a sample ballot for your precinct.

 Yes.
 Voters can wear political t-shirts, buttons, hats, or other paraphernalia when they go into the polling place to vote.